-Knowing your eye shape is crucial for picking the right style of lash extensions that complement your eyes rather than one that takes away their beauty.
+Knowing what are the different eyelash extension styles is crucial when picking a style that complements your eyes rather than one that takes away their beauty.

-With this article, you will be able to choose the best eyelash extensions styles for different eye shapes.
+So, after reading this article, you’ll be able to choose the best style for your particular eye shape and facial features.

 Let’s shape up!